 It’s true.
 In our life, we limit our relationships.
 We do it so that we can manage our relationships easily.
 As per a study, intimate relationships have a limitation of five.
 However, many people find it easy to manage 50-150 or more professional relationships by working on it.
 That’s enough for you to stay ahead in the competition.

 To take your business to the top-notch in your field, you need to go beyond that number.
 You can easily nurture and build many business relationships by using the right tools, technology, and process available in today’s world.
 Use text messaging, CRM (customer relationship system), social media, and email to build and nurture your relationship with patrons.
 Besides, you need to discipline yourself to give priority to relationship building.

 2. Personalization Of Business Or Packaging

-Many of you do not value to the personalization of business even you know personalization is essential.
+Many of you do not value the personalization of business even though you know personalization is essential.
 With it, people feel connected with a brand.
 They find themselves associated with your business when you personalize it by sending a personal note or packaging properly.